specify/specify.github.io/sphinx/aws/aws_specify_asset_server_setup.md

 SERVER = 'wsgiref'  # For testing.
 Requires no extra packages.
 ```

-/etc/nginx/sites-enabled/assets.conf from the aasets1.specifycloud.org- ->
+/etc/nginx/sites-enabled/assets.conf from the subdomain.domain.name- ->
 ```
 # Nginx configuration for supplying an HTTPS end point for the web
 # asset server.
 The asset server is running on the same system